PaulENorman/gsopt/docs/index.md

 ## Google Sheet Usage

 *(This section will be populated with screenshots demonstrating the usage of the Google Sheet.)*

+## Backend Architecture

+The `gs-opt` backend is a lightweight Python web service built with [Flask](https://flask.palletsprojects.com/).
+It's designed to be stateless, which makes it robust and easy to deploy on serverless platforms like Google Cloud Run.
+For each API call, the optimizer is rebuilt from the settings and data provided in the request.

+The key components are:
+*   **`gsopt.py`**: The main Flask application that exposes the API endpoints (`/init-optimization`, `/continue-optimization`).
+It handles incoming requests, authenticates the user, and orchestrates the optimization process.
+*   **`skopt_bayes.py`**: A wrapper around the `scikit-optimize` library that provides a simple "ask" and "tell" interface.
+The `ask` method requests new points, and the `tell` method updates the optimizer with new results.
+*   **`utils.py`**: Contains helper functions for logging and request authentication.

 ## The Optimizer